ikrawat/EmbeddedProjectMQTT/README.md

 Some notes-
 ----------
 I am disregarding QoS part.
 I have used websockets protocol, instead of mqtt protocol. -> Wanted to use javascript.

 I have also skipped the authentication part.
 I will enable that as soon as TLS and OpenSSL start making sense to me :)

+At this point of time, I do not have much insights on javascript.
+Hence used a script that is generated by AI.
+But working on that :)

 My Setup
 ========